 You will want to be thorough and describe your solution to the problem.
 You need to provide real value here.
 Otherwise, you are wasting everyone’s time!

-This type of content is the easiest to write (because you can start with a skeleton outline) and they are easy for the reader to consume.
+This type of content is the easiest to write because you can start with a skeleton outline of all the steps.
+Plus, they are easy for readers to consume.

-You can find more help on how to design your blog posts here.
+You can find more help on how to design your blog posts here (steps 10-19).

 Text is boring.
 Add pictures throughout your content to break up large blocks of text.